Download The Hide-A-Hose Owners Manual click here

 • Do not store flammable or combustible product within three (3) feet of the power unit.

 1. Open the door and pull out the amount of hose you need.
 You will feel the hose stop when you get to the end.
+If the hose comes completely out of the wall, simply reinsert the hose several inches back into the inlet.

 2. Place the locking mechanism into the locked position.
 Note: The locking mechanism prevents the hose from retracting while you vacuum.
 If you wish to pull out more hose, turn off your vacuum before moving from the locked position.